-However, in the workforce they have significant influence.
-A study discovered that generation x dominate the playing field with respect to founding startup companies – accounting for more than 55% of new businesses in North America.
+However, in the workforce they have significant influence and insurance marketing to Generation X will become more and more important.
+A study discovered that Generation X dominates the playing field with respect to founding startup companies – accounting for more than 55% of new businesses in North America.
 Another study, which focused on the size and share of workers by occupation across all three generations, found that Gen Xers show up prominently in middle and senior management positions across multiple industries.

-Despite this, many B2B brands are guilty of not tailoring their content and messaging to this demographic – and gen xers are well aware of it.
-54% of gen xers say they are frustrated that brands constantly ignore them.
-This creates an opportunity for you to stand out from the crowd by tailoring your marketing to them.
+Despite this, many B2B brands are guilty of not tailoring their content and messaging to this demographic – and Gen Xers are well aware of it.
+54% of Gen Xers say they are frustrated that brands constantly ignore them.
+This creates an opportunity for you to stand out from the crowd by tailoring your insurance marketing to Generation X.

 A study from IBM, found that gen x B2B buyers prioritize: